-The government supports investments in research, development and demonstration (RD&D) for gas production (IEA, 2017).
-Recent estimates for this measure were not found, but the latest identified amount of support, in 2012, was HUF173 million (€0.6 million) expenditurefor that year (IEA, 2017).
-Subsidies for gas production have also been provided through MVM.
-In 2014, MVM acquired 50% shareholdings in the gas company Panrusgáz Zrt at a cost of HUF940 million (€3 million) (MVM, 2014).
-This is the Hungarian natural-gas operation of E.ON (MVM, 2014).In 2015, the company also invested in the decommissioning of six gas wheels at a natural-gas storage site in Hungary (Hajdúszoboszló) (MVM, 2015).
+Notes: This table is in the local currency, but numbers are compiled in Euros for the overall analysis presented in the summary report.
+For more information on the sources of data, see country data sheet available at: odi.org/Europe-fossil-fuel-subsidies shareholdings in the gas company Panrusgáz Zrt at a cost of HUF940 million (€3 million) (MVM, 2014).
+This is the Hungarian natural-gas operation of E.ON (MVM, 2014).
+In 2015, the company also invested in the decommissioning of six gas wheels at a natural-gas storage site in Hungary (Hajdúszoboszló) (MVM, 2015).
 Estimates for the cost of this project were not identified.
-In 2014, the state-owned MFB Hungarian Development Bank purchased a 49% stake in the nationalgas distributor Főgáz(our analysis found no estimates) (Horslen, 2014).
-The same year it acquired a 51% stake in the gas storage company MMBF (our analysis found no estimates) (MOL Group, 2014).